raiyan1102006/Finger-tapping-estimation-graph-video-processing/README.md

 Please install the MATLAB package 'Image Processing Toolbox' from https://www.mathworks.com/products/image.html.

 The 'analysis.m' script can then be run from the MATLAB interface.

+## Implementation
+**Input:** A video file of finger-tapping.
-The code extracts and prints the finger-tapping frequency from the video data file.
+**Output:** The finger-tapping frequency in Hz.

+I have used a graph-based approach for extracting the finger-tapping frequency.
+The algorithm is detailed in Project_Report.pdf.